Frequently Asked Questions

 • We ask that all students do their best to keep the hallways, lobby, and studios clean.

-Every student, parent, and teacher in the school is expected to conform to the rules and regulations and to behave throughout the facility and in email/telephone communication in a disciplined, responsible, and courteous manner.
+Every student, parent, and teacher in the school is expected to conform to these rules and regulations and to behave throughout the facility and in email/telephone communication in a disciplined, responsible, and courteous manner.
 The school reserves the right to suspend or dismiss any student or family whose attitude, attendance, or conduct is found to be unsatisfactory.

-Professional Division Handbook
+Handbook